cramerlab/Promoter-proximal-RNA-pol-II-termination-regulates-transcription-during-human-cell-transition-2024/README.md

 2. Create RLE tracks for each datasets used in the study.
 3. Run the routines for read counting on the different datasets.
 4. Perform differential expression analysis to identify genes with significant changes in RNA synthesis (based on TT-seq data).
-5. Calculatethe promoter-proximal occupancy of RNA polymerase (pol) II from mNET-seq data (incl. routines for determining pause positions and defining promoter-proximal regions).
+5. Calculate the promoter-proximal occupancy of RNA polymerase (Pol) II from mNET-seq data (incl. routines for determining pause positions and defining promoter-proximal regions).
 6. Classification of genes based on expression pattern and gene clustering based on transcripiton kinetic parameters.
-7. Exponential fitting of ChIP-nexus data (following a time course of transcription initiation inhibition)
+7. Exponential fitting of ChIP-nexus data (following a time course of transcription initiation inhibition).
 8. Estimation of productive initiation frequency, apparent pause duration, promoter-proximal Pol II half-life, total turnover rate and termination fraction.